goharbor/community/proposals/new/enhance_audit_log.md

 ## Schema Change

-Because previous audit_log table maybe contains large amount of old record, it might cause the update to this table very slow, so we need to create a new table to store the new audit log event, and the old audit log table will be deprecated.
+Because previous audit_log table maybe contains large amount of old records, it might cause the update to this table very slow during the schema migration when upgrade, so we need to create a new table to store the new audit log event, and the old audit log table will be deprecated in future.

-The audit_log_v2 table schema should be changed to adapt the new audit log format.
+The audit_log_v2 table schema:

 ```sql
 create table if not exists audit_log_v2